perkinsgianni/QCCBootcamp/README.md

 Create a web game app using knowledge of HTML, CSS, JavaScript and DOM

 # [Final Project](https://perkinsgianni.github.io/FinalProject/BlackDatabase.html)
-Create a database using knowledge of front-end and back-end topics
+Create a database using knowledge of front-end and back-end skills

 # Miscellaneous